Dog Friendly Guide to Sedona, AZ

 Using Room Key, I booked a hotel so I could adventure in Sedona, AZ.
 Have you ever been to Sedona?
 It is straight magic!
 I’ve seen a lot of incredible places, but honestly Sedona is at the top of my list.
 It has a certain sort of energy that really can’t be explained.
 Go for yourself and find out!
 And bring your pup when you do, because of course I took Kobuk with me to hunt out all the best fur child favorites!
 Because, #neverleavethedogbehind.
 Sedona is incredibly dog friendly.
 From hotels, to dining, to wild exploring-you can spend an entire week in Sedona and have your furry bff by your side the entire time!

-Room Key shows options for many dog-friendly hotels, but we ended up at the Best Western Plus, Inn Of Sedona.
+Room Key shows options for many dog-friendly hotels, but we ended up at the Sky Rock Inn of Sedona (previously known as Best Western Inn of Sedona).

 There’s a cute little paw icon on the Room Key listing that let me know that this hotel was Kobuk-friendly.
 (Pro tip!
 If you fall in love with a hotel but it doesn’t appear to be pet-friendly, call them and ask!
 Sometimes they don’t advertise that fact, when they actually do allow certain pets).